TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - bomb soon explodes theme gets repeated
 	- unimportant: perhaps it was

-- bug: after knockout, some weapons remain tied to the player
-	- this only happens in online play

 - particles don't get properly predicted on deaths sometimes?

 - if the referential post solve determines that the predicted post solve has missed something predictable (e.g. a bullet impact)